bobdamit/lightburn/README.md

 Logo and Config code
 This one has a tapered body so warping has been applied to the images. body is brass so very difficult to etch.  we might condider a painted version where we just cut through the paint.
 But we're not having great luck with that on the brass SDCs at the moment
-- Top of body in chuck
+- Top of body in chuch on second set of things
 - oriented front up